joytou/WP-Bing-Background/wp-bing-background/readme.txt

 4. Please ensure that you do not use any cache, because once you use the cache, what you get will always be the result of the cache unless you clear the cache to ensure that it can get the latest static resource files.
 5. If all the above methods cannot solve your problem, please contact me through email <joytou.wu@qq.com > to help you solve the problem in a timely manner.

+= Why does it show the error message that 'http_request_failed (cURL error 7: )' =

+1. Please check if your host closed the curl function.
+2. Please check whether your hosts can connect properly and visit other websites.
+3. As I known, some hosts are now blocked by Bing, due to these was(were) attacking on Bing in the past or doing something unfriendly to Bing.

 == Screenshots ==

 1. Plugin setting screen